LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇧 - A feature to discover campaigns

 🇨 - A feature to track cryptocurrency prices

+> How can Projects track their current tier level?

+🇦 - By checking their email

+🇧 - By contacting customer support

+🇨 - By visiting the Projects page

+**🇩 - By checking their dashboard**

+> Is Galxe’s Dashboard free to use?

+**🇦 - Yes**

+🇧 - No

+🇨 - Only for a limited time

+🇩 - It depends on the project's size

 > Which of the following is NOT a category in the new Data Dashboard Interface?